 The process dictates that the names of only successful candidates are read aloud and they are congratulated.
 Was my name about to be read….?

 “Is Lionel Mitchell in the auditorium?”

-So my certificate has arrived and I am now very happy to confirm that I am an Associate of the Royal Photographic Society.
+So my certificate has arrived and I am now very happy to confirm that I have achieved my ARPS.
+I am an Associate of the Royal Photographic Society.
 (ARPS)

 Most photographers, like to have their work compared or judged in one way or another.
 Some prefer to collect likes and adoration in Facebook groups and forums, some join camera clubs and enter competitions.
 Some pursue academic qualifications and some pursue distinctions in organisations such as the RPS.
 I have done most of these things and value them all.
 My panel of prints were the outcome of a landscape fine art project that I commenced around the autumn time of 2018.
 I had previously achieved my Licentiateship with the RPS and an HND with Southern Regional College.
 For me the next logical step was the Associateship.

-I am also absolutely delighted to confirm that my Partner Tracy was equally successful the following day in Bristol when her Licentiateship panel was recommended by a second panel of judges and she achieved her LRPS.
+I am also absolutely delighted to confirm that my partner Tracy was equally successful the following day in Bristol.
+Her Licentiateship panel was recommended by a second panel of judges and she achieved her LRPS.
 Congratulations Tracy.